sajidur10/aj-car-parts-manufacturer-client-side/README.md

 ### client code link:https://github.com/programming-hero-web-course1/manufacturer-website-client-side-sajidur10
 ### live Website: https://aj-car-parts-manufacturer.netlify.app/
 To Visit website [Click Here](https://aj-car-parts-manufacturer.netlify.app)

 ***
+## Features

+- The website is Parts dealers website
+- Website has many private routes
+- I use Html, css, React, react router, bootstrap to create the website
+- The website is fully responsive
+- I use MongoDb database also
+***
 A list of technologies used within the project:
 * I use react router.